robogeek/docx2pdf/documents/Definition.html.md

 # Reference Implementation

 The OpenADR Alliance provides an open source Reference Implementation (RI) [OADR3-RI] which includes a simple implementation of the client credential flow.

 Using constructs available in OpenAPI and the swaggerhub auto-generated python VTN server, the RI provides an `<base_url>/auth/token` endpoint that clients use to exchange pre-allocated clientID and secret credentials for an access token.
 The token is included as a bearer token header in each subsequent API request.
 The server framework resolves the token to a set of scopes which are used to enforce access control to each endpoint operation.
 These steps are described below:

 ## Step 1: Trade clientID/clientSecret for access token

 CURL is a command line tool for making http requests.
 The example here illustrates an http GET request to obtain an access token.
 ClientID and clientSecret are included as headers, per best practice.

 ```shell
 $ curl http://localhost:8080/openadr3/OADR-3.0.0/1.0.0/auth/token \
   -H 'clientID: ven_client' -H 'clientSecret: 999'
 ```

-The RI hardcodes clientIDs and clientSecrets and tokens.
-On requests to the auth/token endpoint the endpoint handler (fetch_token()) interprets the clientID and clientSecret headers in the request and returns one of 'ven_token', 'bl_token', or 'bad_token'.
+The RI hardcodes `clientIDs` and `clientSecrets` and tokens.
+On requests to the auth/token endpoint the endpoint handler (`fetch_token()`) interprets the `clientID` and `clientSecret` headers in the request and returns one of `'ven_token'`, `'bl_token'`, or 'bad_token'.

-In a production environment, the entity that grants clientIDs and clientSecrets populates a service or database with an association between those credentials and a token and set of scopes, such that Step 3 below can be performed.
+In a production environment, the entity that grants `clientIDs` and `clientSecrets` populates a service or database with an association between those credentials and a token and set of scopes, such that Step 3 below can be performed.

 ## Step 2: Include access token in API requests

 The token obtained from Step 1 is used in a Bearer token header in API requests, as illustrated below:

 ```shell
 $ curl http://localhost:8080/openadr3/OADR-3.0.0/1.0.0/programs \